-"What kind of person do you consider [the complainer to be in terms of her honesty?
+"What kind of person do you consider the complainer to be in terms of her honesty?
 What do you know about her?"

-The trial judge should have made this clear to the jury $\frac{88}{}$.
+The trial judge should have made this clear to the jury.

-9.7.3 Examples of evidence which has been found to be collateral
+9.7.3 Examples of evidence which has been found to be irrelevant or collateral

-In JW v HM Advocate [2020] HCJ 11, the appeal court endorsed the report and the decision taken at first instance by Lord Turnbull.
+In HM Advocate v JW 2020 SCCR 174, the appeal court endorsed the report and the decision taken at first instance by Lord Turnbull.